cacheflowe/media-utility-scripts/README.md

 # Media Utility Scripts

-Scripts for common conversion tasks on media (video, image, audio) files.
+Bash scripts for common conversion tasks on media (video, image, audio) files.
 I've put these scripts together so I don't have to look up common conversion parameters all the time.
+Built to work on OS X.

 ## Prerequisites